ChatBees/chatbees-python-client/README.md

 ### Querying a collection
 You can query a collection with a set of vectors, as well as a set of optional metadata column filters.
-A wide range of operators are supported, including
+Metadata filter is SQL-compatible and supports a wide range of operators, including:
 - Arithmetic Operators: ```+``` , ```-``` , ```*``` , ```/``` , ```%```
 - Comparison Operators: ```=```, ```<```, ```>```, ```<=```, ```>=```, ```!=```
 - Boolean Operators: ```and```, ```or```, ```not```